-Upon completion of the AFROTC program and all requirements for a bachelor's degree, cadets are commissioned as second lieutenants and serve a minimum of four years in the Air Force.
-Graduate students will be eligible for an Air Force commission upon successful completion of the AFROTC program even if they have not completed their graduate degree.
-AFROTC graduates may enter pilot or navigator training after commissioning.
-These are highly selective career fields and the competition is intense.
-Other commissionees go on active duty in specialties consistent with their academic majors, their desires and existing Air Force needs.
+AFROTC program even if they have not completed their graduate degree.
+AFROTC students may compete to be selected and enter pilot or navigator training after commissioning.
+Pilot and navigator training are highly selective career fields and the competition is intense.
+Other commissionees go on active duty in specialties consistent with their academic majors, their desires and the needs of the Air Force.
 Commissionees may request a delay from entry on active duty to continue their education, or they may apply for Air Force sponsored graduate study to begin immediately upon entering on active duty service.